Krutyolkin/K2View-Academy/articles/18_fabric_cdc/01_change_data_capture_overview.md

 - The Fabric CDC_TRANSACTION_PUBLISHER job publishes CDC changes to Kafka.
 Each CDC consumer has its own Kafka topic.

-- The Fabric CDC_TRANSACTION_CONSUMER job consumes the Search topic from Kafka and updates the Elasticsearch.
-Other consumers must create their own consumer processes to consume their Kafka CDC messages.
+- The Fabric CDC_TRANSACTION_CONSUMER job consumes the Search topic from Kafka and updates Elasticsearch.
+Other consumers must create their own consumer processes to consume Kafka CDC messages.

 Note that publication of CDC changes requires a [predefined implementation](03_cdc_implementation_steps.md) in the Fabric Studio.
 When defining an LU in the Fabric Studio, selected LU tables columns can be set to publish CDC messages each time they are updated.

-To publish the CDC columns to CDC consumers, LUs with CDC indexes must be deployed to Fabric:
+To publish CDC columns to CDC consumers, LUs with CDC indexes must be deployed to Fabric:

 - When the LU is deployed to Fabric for the first time, a [CDC Schema](02_cdc_messages.md#cdc-schema) message is published to Kafka to create the CDC indexes in the CDC consumers.
 - When the LU is redeployed to Fabric, a [CDC Schema Update](02_cdc_messages.md#cdc-schema-update) message is published to Kafka about the schema's updates in the affected CDC LU tables.